RhysHuo/Fused_Multicores/README.md

 Then you can link the Xilinx object `.xo` file to the platform using `-l` or `--link` option.
 This will generate the Xilinx binary `.xclbin` file which will be used to program the FPGA.

+Note that there is a `.cfg` file which contains 4 compute units (CUs) configuration.
+If you just want to use one CU, then you can exclude this file.

 ```
 v++ -t hw --platform xilinx_u250_gen3x16_xdma_4_1_202210_1 -c -k mmult_top -o'kernelmult.hw.xo' kernelMatrixmult.cpp kernelMatrixmult.h xcl2.hpp
 v++ -t hw --platform xilinx_u250_gen3x16_xdma_4_1_202210_1 --link kernelmult.hw.xo --config mmult_top.cfg -o'kernelmult.hw.xclbin'